DanNixon/sine2020_software_guidelines_paper/report.md

 As with writing code, following a set of guidelines when working with your SCM will allow you to get the most out of it.
-As such guidelines apply to a much wider audience there is already ample documentation describing them, TODO: PUT LINKS HERE, therefore this section will only give an overview and highlight a few commonly overlooked points.
+As such guidelines apply to a much wider audience there is already ample documentation describing them, some of which are listed at https://github.com/dictcp/awesome-git#workflow, therefore this section will only give an overview and highlight a few commonly overlooked points.

 You must adopt a workflow and enforce it.
 A workflow defines how developers interact with the SCM and the process of their changes to the code base being